jweezy24/760midterm_studying/README.md

 #### Occam's Razor
 Why is this a machine learning concept?
 Well, the translated phrase is "**Entities should not be multiplied beyond necessity.**"
-Further translation, "**When you have two competing threories that make the same prediction the simpler one is better.**"
+Further translation, "**When you have two competing theories that make the same prediction the simpler one is better.**"
 This concept is applied to **decision tree learning** because the central hypothesis is, "the simplest tree that classifies the training stances accurately will generalize."
 So how does Occam's razor apply?
 Well, there are fewer small sized trees than long ones.